Registration for Skin Piercing Treatments

 Licence fee and length

-The application must be accompanied by the correct fee and the correct supporting documentation in order to prevent any delay in the processing or acceptance of your application.
+The application must be accompanied by the correct supporting documentation and the correct fee must be received in order to prevent any delay in the processing or acceptance of your application.
 The registration has no expiry date, subject to all of details of the registration remaining current.

 Pay fees online